turbot/steampipe-plugin-launchdarkly/docs/tables/launchdarkly_feature_flag.md

 # Table: launchdarkly_feature_flag

-Thisg table provides information about feature flags used by your application.
+This table provides information about feature flags used by your application.
 Feature flags are used to control percentage rollouts, target specific contexts, or toggle off a feature programmatically.
 By querying this table, you can view the representation of a feature flag and perform various tasks related to feature management.

 ## Examples